HAWinther/AST5220-Cosmology/README.md

 # Cosmology II
 ## The large scale structures of our Universe in theory and practice

 This repository contains C++ templates for making an Einstein-Boltzmann solver (a CAMB like code).
-This is used for the course AST5220 "Cosmology II" at ITA Univeristy of Oslo.
-The aim of this course is for the students to learn how to do cosmology in both theory and practice: we deriving all the equations and discuss the physics in the lectures and then the students have to implement and solve them in a numerical code that will ultimately lead to matter and CMB power spectra.
+This is used for the course AST5220 "Cosmology II" at ITA University of Oslo.
+The aim of this course is for students to learn both the theory, the physics and the numerics.
+We derive all the equations and discuss the physics in the lectures and then the students have to implement and solve them in a numerical code that will ultimately lead to matter and CMB power spectra.

 # Website

-All relevant information about the project can be found on this [website](http://folk.uio.no/hansw/AST5220/notes/index.html).
+All relevant information about the project and the different milestones can be found on this [website](http://folk.uio.no/hansw/AST5220/notes/index.html).

 # Compiling

 Compile the code running [ make ].
 If you want to compile this on your computer you need to install the [GSL library](ftp://ftp.gnu.org/gnu/gsl/) first.
 See below for instructions if you haven't installed a library lik this before.

-If you get it compiled then run it as [ ./cmb ] It will crash with "Spline eta has not been created".
+The code runs from Main.cpp and then proceeds to go through the different milestones one by one untill we have the CMB power spectra in the end.
+If you get it compiled then run it as [ ./cmb ].
+It will crash with "Error: Spline eta has not been created".
 That is fine, it's one of your task to implement this.
-The code runs from Main.cpp and then proceeds to go through the different milestones one by one untill we have the CMB power spectra in the end.

 See Examples.cpp - and run the examples as [ make examples; ./examples ; ] - for examples on how to make splines, solve ODEs and the functionality of the stuff supplied with this template.

-In the last module you will also need a library for Bessel functions (the GSL one often fails for very large arguments and orders), if COMPLEX\_BESSEL is defined in the makefile then you will have to have the [Complex Bessel](https://github.com/joeydumont/complex_bessel) library installed.
+In the last module you will also need a library for Bessel functions (the GSL one often fails for very large arguments and orders), if COMPLEX\_BESSEL is defined in the makefile then you will have to have the [Complex Bessel](https://github.com/joeydumont/complex_bessel) library installed (only relevant for the final milestone).

-If you don't have this then just comment out the two lines below ( "Add bessel function library" ) in the Makefile - it's only needed in the end.

 # How to install GSL

-Run the following commands in order:
+See [this](https://solarianprogrammer.com/) for how to install it on a Windows machine.
+On Linux or a Mac you can either use a package manager or install it directly as follows:

 - Go the the home directory: